 What to expect

 I try to fit my recommendations to what the markets offer.
-There are many times, for instance, when the market is in a holding pattern — not sure which way to go (e.g .impending central bank announcements, conflicting economic signals, etc.) These periods might not be particularly conducive to every type of investing, but might still offer opportunities for day traders or scalping.
+There are many times, for instance, when certain markets are in a holding pattern (e.g .impending central bank announcements, conflicting economic signals, etc.) These periods might not be particularly conducive to every type of investing, but might still offer opportunities for day traders or scalping.
 I try to identify these opportunities when I see them.

-It will help to understand some of the terminology I use — especially the harmonic terms with which most investors are unfamiliar.
+It will help to understand some of the terminology I use — especially the harmonic terms with which many investors are unfamiliar.
 They are explained under the “learn” tab.

 I usually begin a forecast by observing major chart patterns such as trend lines, wedges and channels (parallel trend lines.)
 What do they say about the long or short-term trends?
 There are usually relevant channels that slope both up and down.
 And, it’s not unusual to have channels within channels within channels.

 Smaller degree channels often run counter to the direction of larger degree channels (i.e. corrective waves.)
 When they intersect, it sets up a conflict.
 The larger channels usually win out.
 But, one must take precedence over the other, creating an inflection point where things will either change — sometimes dramatically — or continue on the same path.

-Once I have a sense of what the channels indicate, I look at Harmonics.
-Like channels, Harmonic Patterns can be nested inside one another and often conflict.
-They can also evolve, such as when a Gartley Pattern completes at the .786 Fib level, but goes on to form a larger Butterfly pattern, or a Butterfly completes within the XA leg of a larger Crab Pattern.
+Once I have a sense of what the channels indicate, I look at harmonics.
+Like channels, harmonic hatterns can be nested inside one another and sometimes conflict.
+They can also evolve, such as when a Gartley Pattern goes on to form a larger Butterfly pattern, or a Butterfly completes within the XA leg of a larger Crab Pattern.

-They operate on different time scales.
-Multi-year patterns, such as the Bat Pattern that signaled us to short on September 14, 2012 at 1474, or the Butterfly Pattern that signaled a short on May 20, 2015 are easy to spot.
+Multi-year patterns, such as the Bat Pattern that signaled a short on Sep 14, 2012 at 1474, or the Butterfly Pattern that signaled a short on May 20, 2015 are easy to spot.

-Shorter-term ones are tougher, because they often conflict with one another.
+Shorter-term ones are tougher, as they often conflict with one another.
 It pays to track them all, even those that don’t agree with the current forecast.

-For one, it helps to know whether any given day’s price action helps or hurts my current stance.
-More important, though, they often hint at impending trend changes — which helps me anticipate tops and bottoms.
+For one, it helps to know whether any given day’s price action helps or hurts our current stance.
+More important, though, they often hint at impending trend changes — which helps us anticipate tops and bottoms.

 I spend a great deal of time looking at correlations between patterns in different assets.
 Currency pairs, for instance, often tell us much about what to expect in the equities markets.
 This was especially true in 2013-2015, when the yen carry trade drove almost all of SPX’s advances.

-Once I have a price target in mind, I try to work out the timing.
+Once I have a price forecast in mind, I try to work out the timing.
 Factors such as Fibonacci time ratios, options expiration, Fed decisions and news flashes can all play a role in the timing of price movements.
-Contrary to what they teach you, markets rarely follow a “random walk.”
+Contrary to what most of us are taught, markets rarely follow a “random walk.”

 Once I have a set of forecasts that agree with one another, I’ll ask myself whether they make sense given what’s going on in the world (financial and otherwise.)
-What’s the financial press saying (hint: usually wrong)?
+What’s the consensus?
+What is the financial press saying?
 How is earnings season going?
 What about seasonal or cyclical factors?

 This one, where 2011 repeated 2007, enabled me to call the 20% downturn that began July 21 to the very day and within 3 points of the actual top.

-Having said that, if a member comes across a really compelling conflicting forecast, I’m certainly happy to entertain it.
-Just make sure the question includes an explanation of the other guys’ reasoning.
+Having said that, if a client comes across a really compelling conflicting forecast, I’m certainly happy to entertain it.
+Please make sure the question includes an explanation of the alternative reasoning.
 I just don’t have time to become an expert on the effects of solar flares and rising hemlines.

 Implementation & Communication

 One warning: I’ll sometimes end an update with “back in a few” or “more in a minute” only to become unexpectedly immersed in a new or puzzling development.
-Needless to say, many minutes (or even hours) can go by before the next update appears.
+Minutes (or even hours) can go by before the next update appears.

 I tend to use trend lines and chart patterns as triggers rather than specific price levels.
 This means stops can change, as trend lines change in price over time.
 Everyone has different comfort levels, liquidity needs and risk tolerance.
 Set your stops where you’re comfortable — and try to avoid obvious levels like round numbers, etc. Market makers love to stop you out before a major run that might have benefited you.

 Last, I read everything that comes my way, even if I can’t respond right away.
 If you have a question about something I’ve written, use the Comment section.
-Chances are that others might also be confused and would benefit from the answer, and I rarely respond to emails during the trading day.
+Chances are that others might also be confused and would benefit from the answer.

 We have a very bright and capable membership.
 Most of you are brokers, investment advisors or managers of mutual funds, hedge funds or family offices.
 The rest are mostly very experienced traders.
 Some of you have expertise in other techniques or strategies that would be of interest to your fellow members, or you might simply catch something I missed.
 Share and share alike, and your generosity will usually be repaid in full.